Kagwep/Akiba-Starknet/README.md

 4. **Penalties and Rewards:** Users who withdraw early incur penalties, which are shared with committed savers.
 5. **Redemption:** At the end of the savings plan, users can exchange their NFTs for the saved amount minus any penalties incurred.

-### Revenue Model

-We generate revenue through transaction fees when users exchange their NFTs for savings.
-Additionally, a portion of penalties collected from defaulters contributes to our revenue.

-### User Support

-User support and educational resources to help users understand and make the most of Akiba Starknet will be provided.

 ### Future Improvements

  Future updates may include enhanced features, improved security, and expanded investment options.